cocos/cocos-docs/en/asset-manager/asset-manager.md

 });
 ```

-See [Asset Bundle](bundle.md) for more information on Asset Bundle.
+See [Asset Bundle](bundle.md) documentation for more information on Asset Bundle.

 ## Release of resources

 Starting from v2.4, Creator provides a more convenient resource release mechanism, where developers only need to focus on the resource itself when releasing a resource and not on its dependencies.
 The engine attempts to release its dependent resources by the number of references, reducing the complexity for users to manage resource releases.
-For example.
+For example:

 ```js
 cc.resources.load('prefabs/enemy', cc.Prefab, function (err, asset) {
     cc.assetManager.releaseAsset(asset);
 });
 ```

 Creator also provides a reference counting mechanism to help developers control the referencing and release of resources.
-For example.
+For example:

 When you need to hold a resource, call `addRef` to add a reference, which will ensure that the resource is not automatically released by other references.